 How might the blood transfer mom’s microbiome to baby?
 Blood cells actually carry whole bacteria – and more of them and different types during pregnancy (9)!
 The bacteria are then found in infant feces, leading many to speculate that there must be a transfer in the womb. (source for above 2 paragraphs)

-In other words, setting up your baby for a lifetime of better health beginning in the gut isn’t all about that perfect birth, or even getting probiotics started early.
+In other words, setting up your baby for a lifetime of better health beginning in the gut isn’t all about that perfect birth, or even getting probiotics started early (like these infant probiotics).

 It begins like everything else, with you.
 You and your placenta, that is.